-The principal investigator on the proposal must reside in the UK and be employed by an eligible UK research organisation:
+The project lead on the application must reside in the UK and be employed by an eligible UK research organisation:

 - higher education institution